Tigris–Euphrates river system: Ecological threats

 Iraq suffers from desertification and soil salination due in large part to thousands of years of agricultural activity.
 Water and plant life are sparse.
 Saddam Hussein's government water-control projects drained the inhabited marsh areas east of An Nasiriyah by drying up or diverting streams and rivers.
 Shi'a Muslims were displaced under the Ba'athist regime.
 The destruction of the natural habitat poses serious threats to the area's wildlife populations.
 There are also inadequate supplies of potable water.

-The marshlands were an extensive natural wetlands ecosystem which developed over thousands of years in the Tigris–Euphrates basin and once covered 15–20,000 square kilometers.
+The marshlands were an extensive natural wetland ecosystem, which developed over thousands of years in the Tigris–Euphrates basin and once covered 15–20,000 square kilometers.
 In the 1980s, this ecoregion was put in grave danger during the Iran–Iraq War.
+After the 1991 Gulf War, Iraq's President Saddam Hussein initiated a drainage project on these marshes, leading to degradation of ecosystem services that caused economic and social issues for civilians.
 The Mesopotamian Marshes, which were inhabited by the Marsh Arabs, were almost completely drained.
 Although they had started to recover after the fall of Ba'athist Iraq in 2003, drought, intensive dam construction and irrigation schemes upstream have caused them to dry up once more.
 According to the United Nations Environmental Program and the AMAR Charitable Foundation, between 84% and 90% of the marshes have been destroyed since the 1970s.
 In 1994, 60 percent of the wetlands were destroyed by Hussein's regime – drained to permit military access and greater political control of the native Marsh Arabs.
 Canals, dykes and dams were built routing the water of the Tigris and Euphrates Rivers around the marshes, instead of allowing water to move slowly through the marshland.
 After part of the Euphrates was dried up due to re-routing its water to the sea, a dam was built so water could not back up from the Tigris and sustain the former marshland.
 Some marshlands were burned and pipes buried underground helped to carry away water for quicker drying.